 So far in this course, you’ve learned how to optimize your site for search engines in general.
-But what if your audience is in a specific location—or spread across multiple countries?
-Whether you run a neighborhood bakery or an online store serving customers worldwide, tailoring your SEO strategy to reach your specific audience can make a big difference in your search visibility.
+But what if your audience is in a specific location — or spread across multiple countries?
+Whether you run a neighborhood bakery or an online store serving customers worldwide, tailoring your SEO and AI Optimization strategy to reach your specific audience can make a big difference in your search visibility.

-If you have a physical location (like a store, restaurant, or office), you’ll want to help nearby customers find you on Google Search and Maps.
-This is often called local SEO.
+- If you have a physical location (like a store, restaurant, or office), you’ll want to help nearby customers find you.
+This is often called local SEO — and it’s increasingly important for AI-powered search too, since voice assistants and AI tools like Google’s AI Overviews answer many local queries directly.

-If you serve customers in specific countries or regions (whether you’re an online store shipping internationally or a service provider targeting a particular market), you’ll need to signal to search engines where your audience is.
+- If you serve customers in specific countries or regions, you’ll need to signal to search engines where your audience is.
 This is typically called international or regional SEO.

 What you’ll learn:

-• Optimize your site for local search visibility
+- Optimize your site for local search visibility and AI-powered local search.

 If your business depends on customers in your geographic area, these strategies help search engines understand where you are and who you serve.

-A local search happens when someone looks for a business or service limited to a geographic area.
+A local search occurs when someone looks for a business or service within a specific geographic area.
 Sometimes this is explicit (“Chicago dog-friendly hotels”), but typically search engines infer it automatically.

-For example, someone searching “lawn maintenance” almost certainly wants results near them—not from across the country.
+For example, someone searching “lawn maintenance” almost certainly wants results near them—not from across the world.
 Search engines recognize this and prioritize local businesses in these results.

 Add your contact information clearly